Tensor Cross Interpolation of Purities in Quantum Many-Body Systems: Applications of Entanglement Feature

 Figure~\ref{fig:disentangler_idea}(b) shows results of the divide-and-conquer disentangling described above with $\gamma=2$ TTOpt, applied to a particular reshuffling of the initial state.
 We observe that the algorithm substantially decreased entanglement in the center of the reshuffled chain.
 In order to quantify systematically the gain after the application of the algorithm, we average the results over the ensemble of $N=3$ random initial MPSs.
 For each fixed system size $L$, we generate $N$ random MPSs and randomly permute their physical indices.
 After running the disentangler for each state, we obtain two entanglement entropies: one original mid-cut entanglement entropy, and another the final mid-cut one with the site ordering found by the disentangling algorithm.
 Average entanglement before and after disentangling are compared in \cref{fig:disentangler_idea}(c), which reveals that the algorithm decreases bipartite entanglement by a factor of approximately $3.4$ for largest system size $L=40$.
 Moreover, initially the entanglement of the bipartite cut in the middle follows volume law, the rate of increase in the bipartite entanglement of the disentangled state is smaller by a factor of approximately $4.4$, and it may be potentially consistent with area-law entanglement already at the $\gamma=2$ TTOpt.

 In summary, we demonstrated that information about all purities of the system, that can be efficiently learned for some classes of states using \ttc{} algorithm, may be used to reorder the physical indices of quantum states in order to decrease entanglement of left-right cuts.
-This may be potentially useful for finding the best index arrangement for MPS representation of the quantum states, in particular for the cases when the obvious ordering of the physical indices is not apparent.
+This may be potentially useful for finding the best index arrangement for MPS representation of the quantum states, in particular for the cases when the obvious ordering of the physical indices is not apparent. \re{More broadly, using entanglement structure to infer geometry was considered earlier \cite{Hikihara_2023, Singha_Roy_2020, Singha_Roy_2021, Hyatt_2017}, and our work provides potential avenue for an efficient algorithm that relies on knowledge of entanglement feature that can be applied in other settings.}